The 3 Main Types of Intellectual Property Protection

 This is where the world of intellectual property law intersects with small business.
 Trademarks, patents, and copyrights can legally help you protect your unique business ideas and trade secrets, so that you can maintain an edge over competitors.
 These are different types of intellectual property protection, each suited for a different situation.
 Here, we’ll give you an overview of different ways to protect your business’s intellectual property.

-Three Ways to Protect Your Intellectual Property
+3 Ways to Protect Your Intellectual Property

 A trademark is your property.
 By registering a trademark, you have exclusive rights to use it, and no one else can infringe upon that right.
 With proper use and enforcement, trademarks will enforce the individuality of your business for an unlimited amount of time.
-However, keep in mind that it depends on the mark’s inherent strength when it needs to be determined whether or not a competitor will be able to produce a mark or logo similar to yours.
+However, keep in mind that it depends on the circumstances whether or not a competitor will be able to produce a mark or logo similar to yours.

 Patent law is based on a very strict liability standard, making it a business owner’s strongest option for intellectual property protection.
 However, remember that patents have an expiration date.
-Design patents protect design, shape, configuration and appearance of any invention for 14 years, and utility patents that protect functional makeover and new inventions last about 20 years.
+Design patents protect design, shape, configuration and appearance of any invention for 15 years, and utility patents that protect functional makeover and new inventions last about 20 years.
 The first company to file a patent gets the IP protection, so make sure you’re first to the gate.